A School Where Educational Excellence is the Top Priority

 All students at Troy Prep follow the school's unique code of conduct at all times.
 We believe in a warm, caring, supportive school that is also firm, consistent, demanding, and even strict with regards to behavior.
 We see no contradiction between these attributes and no reason why we cannot have fun while we are at it.

 As a result, Troy Prep students wear school uniforms and conduct themselves with dignity and honor.
 Parents are expected to support this code as well.
-Faculty, staff and students meet as a community three mornings a week to discuss the progress of the group and, often, individuals.
+Faculty, staff and students meet as a community on a weekly basis to discuss the progress of the group and, often, individuals.

 Parents Are Empowered